"I am saying I can do it": Ex-England star wants Eric Chelle's Super Eagles job

 "It’s about getting players who can play in different countries and getting players with the right mentality and character.
 Players who want to play for the country.”

-Meanwhile, the Nigerian senior national team, Super Eagles, are currently being managed by Eric Chelle.
+Meanwhile, the Nigerian senior national team, Super Eagles, is currently being managed by Eric Chelle.

 Fashanu reacts to report of his arrest